Search

 Find the full recipe with ingredients and directions below.

-Recipe Directions
+Directions

-Use a Japanese mandolin or a sharp knife to slice the cucumbers into paper-thin rounds.
 Place your red onion on the cutting board and lob off the blossom end.
 Place the onion flat on the cutting board and cut directly through the root, creating two halves.

 Peel off the skin of both red onion halves and discard.
 Place one half with the flat side on the board and cut it in half again, slicing directly through the root.
 Lob off the root end of one-quarter of the onion.
-Take the remaining onion, place it in an airtight container, and reserve it for another use.
-(Note: Keeping the onion in an airtight container helps prevent the smell from permeating the rest of your refrigerator.)

-Place a quarter of the onion on the mandolin and slice it into paper-thin paper pieces.
+Place a quarter of the onion on the mandolin and slice it into paper-thin slices.
 Again, if you do not have a mandolin, slice the onion as thin as possible with your knife.
-Place the sliced cucumber and onion in a large glass or stainless-steel mixing bowl.
-Add the measured sesame oil, rice vinegar, black sesame seeds, and salt.

 Use a large spoon to mix until well combined.
 Serve and enjoy.

-Do you peel cucumbers for cucumber salad?
+Do you peel cucumbers for Sonomono salad?

 This recipe uses Japanese cucumbers with very thin skin, so I prefer not to peel them.
 The skin gives the salad more texture and color.
-If you use Persian Cucumbers, English cucumbers, Hot House cucumbers, regular cucumbers, or any cucumber, I would leave the skin on and make thin slices.
+If you use Persian Cucumbers, English cucumbers, Hot House cucumbers, regular cucumbers, or any cucumber, I would leave the skin on and make thin cucumber slices.

 I like to use a Japanese mandolin to slice the cucumber and red onion super thin.
 I prefer this tool over a food processor because I get perfectly uniform slices.
 However, you can use a very sharp knife as well.
-If you invest in a mandolin, I also highly recommend using it for these other delicious and simple salads: Persimmon SaladCorn Salad, Brussel Sprouts Salad, and Farro Salad.
-You can pair these salads with your favorite grilled chicken or other protein, and they’ll be the star of your next dinner party or soiree!

 How does adding salt to cucumbers affect their taste?